Zhu-YQ/NICU2022-CamCar/README.md

 # NICU2022-CamCar
-The codes are contributed by Zhu Yueqi,He Xinlin and Tian Zekai of the Three Otters team.
+The codes are contributed by Yueqi Zhu, Xinlin He and Zekai Tian of the Three Otters team.

 The development boards are provided by Hisilicon.